square-it/flogo-demo-iot/README.md

 This repository is part of the [**Flogo Demo by Square IT Services**](https://github.com/square-it/flogo-demo).

-This Flogo application manages the screen display part of the Square IT Flogo demo.
+* [This Flogo application](#description) manages the screen display part.

-[Another Flogo application](https://github.com/square-it/flogo-demo-services) is used to manage the interactions with end-users.
+* [Another Flogo application](https://github.com/square-it/flogo-demo-services) is used to manage the interactions with end-users.

 Currently, these two applications communicates very simply through a REST service.